jopineda/10xtrim/tutorial/README.md

 This is a subset of phased reads aligned to a 2kb region of hg19 reference genome.

-You should find the following files:
+You should find the following files in `data/`:

 * ``tumour.phased.md.sorted.bam`` : tumour read alignments to reference
 * ``tumour.phased.md.sorted.bam.bai`` : tumour read alignments index